 EngAge Program in RACFs - Central Coast region

-Facilitated by the Centre for Rehab Innovations at the University of Newcastle The program will be delivered by exercise physiologist incorporating interactive video-game exercise equipment (Exergaming).
+Facilitated by the Centre for Rehab Innovations at the University of Newcastle, the program will be delivered by a qualified exercise physiologist incorporating interactive video-game exercise equipment (Exergaming).

-Each session will be up to 1 hour and is accessible in trial sites of residential aged care facilities and in the community.
+Each session will be up to one hour and is accessible in RACF trial sites and in the community.
 The focus of the program activity is to improve social connectedness, engagement and positive experiences.

 Details on the program can be accessed at www.centrerehabinnovations.com.au

 BrainStrength - Mid Coast and Port Stephens LGAs

 BrainStrength is an integrated physical activity and education program focused on improving physical and psychological wellbeing of older adults through improving health literacy around mental health and healthy ageing and the use of robust, anti-frailty exercise strategies.

 The program is delivered over 8 weeks, face-to-face, where participants will attend weekly workshop sessions with an allied health professional.